DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/offset.md

 Specifies the minute offset within Scheduler, indicating the starting point of a day.

 ---
+This property moves the interval between [startDayHour](/api-reference/10%20UI%20Components/dxScheduler/1%20Configuration/startDayHour.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#startDayHour') and [endDayHour](/api-reference/10%20UI%20Components/dxScheduler/1%20Configuration/endDayHour.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#endDayHour').
 The offset is a multiple of 5 and can range from -1440 minutes (-24 hours) to 1440 minutes (24 hours).
+For instance, if the following is true:

+- The offset is set to 240.

+- **startDayHour** is 0 (default).

+- **endDayHour** is 24 (default).

-For instance, if you set the offset to 240, the day starts at 04:00 AM instead of 00:00.
+Then, the day starts and ends at 04:00 AM instead of 00:00.

-You can combine this property with [startDayHour](/api-reference/10%20UI%20Components/dxScheduler/1%20Configuration/startDayHour.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#startDayHour'), [endDayHour](/api-reference/10%20UI%20Components/dxScheduler/1%20Configuration/endDayHour.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#endDayHour'), and [cellDuration](/api-reference/10%20UI%20Components/dxScheduler/1%20Configuration/cellDuration.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#cellDuration').
+You can combine this property with different values of **startDayHour**, **endDayHour**, and [cellDuration](/api-reference/10%20UI%20Components/dxScheduler/1%20Configuration/cellDuration.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#cellDuration') to get the desired result.
 For example, the following code snippet uses all these properties, and as a result, the day starts at 4:40 AM and ends at 12:00 PM.

 ---
 ##### jQuery